 - The titles of both Batman and Batgirl have reverted to their original owners.
 There seems to be some sort of editorial fiat against having Cassandra Cain and Stephanie Brown, Batgirls II and III, make appearances (several writers have reported that they asked to use them but have been refused), although it seems that Stephanie will be returning as Spoiler in 2014.

 - The Flash continues the focus on the original, Barry Allen, that had started a few years prior, but the reboot wipes out Wally West's time as the original Kid Flash and third Flash.

 - Jaime Reyes is now the first Blue Beetle.
-Well, he isn't the first user of the Scarab, but the previous user was a Mayan astronomer, meaning both Dan Garrett and Ted Kord from the legacy—and while Dan's status is currently unknown, Ted has been confirmed to exist, at least.
+Well, he isn't the first user of the Scarab, but the previous user was a Mayan astronomer, wiping Dan Garrett and Ted Kord from the legacy—and while Dan's status is currently unknown, Ted has been confirmed to exist, at least.

 - Mistaken for an Imposter: Lois Lane mistook Supergirl for a "comely cosplayer" at their first meeting, mostly because she walked into Clark Kent's apartment when Clark and Lois were arguing with each other and romantic jealousy had cropped up.

 - Multiple-Choice Past: Averted.
 For the first time in all the decades he's existed, The Phantom Stranger now has a definitive origin... and his fandom has a Broken Base.